-Edith Stein: A first look & some leads
+Edith Stein: A tentative look & some leads

 I think the essence of phenomenology is that it disputes the rationalist, computational, reductionist, empirical, view of experience.
-The Three A’s of philosophy (the schools of Austria, America and the Anglo-Saxon world) believe that the less mystery – or potential for metaphysics – there is, the better.
-Anglosphere academic philosophy sees people as complicated bits of kit who, or which, handle data.
-People are fragments of and elements within a biological world, of a chemical world, and a social world.
-Thinking about thinking is tough, and there are awful gaps in our understanding (what, for instance, is the machinery of consciousness?) but it is more important to leave the unanswerable unanswered than to start inventing handy fantasies to fill the voids.
+The Three A’s of philosophy (the schools of Austria, America and the Anglo-Saxon world) believe that in philosophy the less mystery – or potential for metaphysics – there is, the better.
+Anglosphere academic philosophy sees people as beings of thought and speech.
+Their view can now be over-simplified, but usefully, as being about the logarithms not the silicon chips of our beings.

-In short, as much as Wittgenstein denied metaphysical narratives (but loved movies) Edith Stein seems to have been drawn to the intense narrative power of Catholicism and could see it fitting her thinking about the person.
+In short, as much as Wittgenstein denied metaphysical narratives but loved movies, Edith Stein seems to have been drawn to the intense narrative power of Catholicism and could see it fitting her thinking about the person.
+These are mirror images of two versions of cleverness.
+The one will not risk talking nonsense, the other will not risk nihilism.

-It is possible that knowing the Other rather misses the point.
+It is possible that knowing a lot or a little about the Other rather misses the point.
 One might say that we can guess enough about the Other to be more useful to him or her than most of us usually choose to be.
 Where we are deficient is in love – or at least in generalised agape.
 Even logical positivists might argue that knowing as little as we do is no argument, outside the philosophy seminar, against the need for love.

 Phenomenonologists and logical positivists could hold either view: their difference is about what it is possible to talk philosophically about, not what is actually going on.